 Our stakeholders have been clear that the scale of the required change is significant and coordination across all network operators is necessary to ensure a UK-wide co-ordinated plan, incorporating the best available measures.
 The Open Networks Project was established to address this need, established by our industry body, the Energy Networks Association (ENA).
 The project is a key initiative which responds to the government's Smart Systems and Flexibility Plan, Industrial Strategy and Clean Growth Plan.

-The project is focused on delivering consistency for stakeholders across the UK; as such stakeholder input and feedback has been a crucial part of the project.
-A dedicated advisory panel made up of a range of stakeholder groups give regular feedback on all aspects of the project work.
-The project also regularly consults on its deliverables to ensure input from the wider stakeholder population.
+The project has placed stakeholder engagement at the heart of its activities, establishing a stakeholder advisory group to inform and shape the project and its deliverables.
 Our own DSO functions and activities have in turn flowed from this national work and are aligned with the Open Networks stakeholder engagement programme.

 As a member of the project we are working with the industry, our regulator and government on how new energy technologies, commercial models and emerging markets are facilitated by network operators.
 This will define the future smart grid and ensure the energy system as a whole is properly equipped to deliver the energy we will all rely upon in the future.

 The key objectives of the overall Open Networks Project are to: